AltspaceVR/secret-caesar/docs/tutorial.md

 [Later, during the first vote after the third fascist policy is passed:]

 **NARRATOR**: Careful!
-Now that three fascist policies have been passed, if Hitler is elected as chancellor, the fascists win!
-Conversely, if someone is elected chancellor and the fascists *don't* win, that person is certainly *not* Hitler.
+Now that three fascist policies have been passed, if Trump is elected as chancellor, the fascists win!
+Conversely, if someone is elected chancellor and the fascists *don't* win, that person is certainly *not* Trump.